edeproject/ede/README.md

 6. jam install

 Please note how this document is quick and short tutorial about EDE installation.
-For more details, please check http://equinox-project.org/wiki/InstallationHowTo[Installation Howto] on our wiki.
+For more details, please check [Installation Howto](http://equinox-project.org/wiki/InstallationHowTo) on our wiki.